techidaily/site-facebook/source/_posts/insider-tips-for-spotting-next-gen-fb-gatherings.md

  If you cannot find an active Facebook group in your area of interest, then you should consider making a new one.
 After all, there might be hundreds of people out there who wish there was a group on a particular subject and who have been waiting for someone to stand up and take responsibility.

- To get started, read our[introduction to Facebook Groups](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) .
+ To get started, read our [introduction to Facebook Groups](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) .
 Once you have performed the basic setup steps, you can start promoting it on other sites, among your like-minded friends, and even on Facebook itself.
 You should be able to rack up a good number of subscribers quickly.

 ## Join a Facebook Group or a Facebook Page?